CSC1-1101-TTh9-S21/ps3/README.md

 1. Prompt user to enter a word.
 Check to make sure that it is longer than 2 characters.
 If it is not, ask the user to try again.
 While the user enters something less than 2 characters, keep telling them it's too short and keep asking them to try again.
 You will use a `while` loop to do this.

 2. Prompt user to enter a single letter.
 Check to make sure that it is a single character.
-Again, if it's more than one character, keep telling them you want only one letter and keep asking them to try again.
+Again, if it's not exactly one character, keep telling them you want exactly one letter and keep asking them to try again.
 Again, you will use a `while` loop to do this.

 3. Report back to the user whether the word they entered contains the letter they entered.